This driver is used for communication with FATEK

 - or not defined, i.e. D6 - and the address is taken from this configurator.

-This parameter can be modified and read in runtime by the methods: SetSpecParam("SlaveAddr") and GetSpecParam("SlaveAddr").
+This parameter can be modified and read in script during runtime by methods: SetSpecParam("SlaveAddr") and GetSpecParam("SlaveAddr").

 The communication description by the PmCommMsg objects